 Just check out the last two rows: % change from 1 to 100 and 1 to 1000 are almost same.

 But they should be: ((100-1)/1)*100% = 99% and ((1000-1)/1)*100% = 999%

 Whatever methods you use, you will get no correct results.

 Solution: Show N/A (or anything) when the % change of negative numbers appears

 We shall use this formula:

 Check out the image below.
 When any of the two values is negative, the formula returns “N/A” value.

-- Excel formula to calculate the percentage of grand total (4 Easy Ways)
+- Excel formula to calculate the percentage of the grand total (4 Easy Ways)

 - Percentage Difference Between Two Numbers In Excel (Using Formula)

 Calculating the difference between two positive or negative numbers in Excel is actually very simple.
-Complexity comes when you try to find the percentage change between a positive and negative or two negative numbers.
+The complexity comes when you try to find the percentage change between positive and negative or two negative numbers.
 I hope this article gives you a good guide on the topics.
 If you have any confusion, let me know in the comment box.